dennisthemenace2/Slice/README.md

 }
 "
 ```
-This tree can be used to sample component wise from the posterior distribution.
+This tree can be used to sample componentwise from the posterior distribution.